WARNING! |

 Dude had a senior exam on 2/24/10.
 The vet said she was just dandy and did not need her blood work done at this time.
 Her weight was down to 9.3 pounds.

 Dude had a senior exam on 8/17/10.
 Her weight was up to 9.5 pounds.
 The vet found nothing wrong.
 Her blood work was normal except for the T4 which was 5.4.
 Less than 4.0 is normal.
-Elvisina had hyperthyroidism first confirmed with a T4 of 14 so I am not too worried about Doodally who is showing no obvious signs of the illness.
-I sure hope she does not progress in to it as pilling her would be very difficult.
+Elvisina had hyperthyroidism first confirmed with a T4 of 14 so I was not too worried about Doodally who was showing no obvious signs of the illness.
+I sure hoped she would not progress in to it as pilling her would be very difficult.
 I doubt I would get the iodine treatment done again after it destroyed Elvi's thyroid, and she was on pills for hypothyroidism for the rest of her life.

 Polky had her blood tested for T4 again on 11/30/10.
-Her weight is down to 8.8 pounds which is troubling.
+Her weight was down to 8.8 pounds which was troubling.
 I got the results on 12/2/10, and her T4 was up to 6.6 from 5.4.
 The vet says she has feline hyperthyroidism.
 My cat, Elvisina, had that too.
-The options are medication twice a day forever (about $1000 a year with monthly blood tests), surgery (which my vet does not do), and radioactive iodine (was $1300 in 2005, who knows now).
+The options were medication twice a day forever (about $1000 a year with monthly blood tests), surgery (which my vet does not do), and radioactive iodine (was $1300 in 2005, who knows now).
 Elvi went to Radiocat but the radiation killed her entire thyroid and gave her hypothyrodism.
 She ended up with twice daily pills anyway and kidney failure.
-So, I do not trust Radiocat with Dude.
-The problem with the pills is that Dude is so aloof and runs off when she sees any person or cat.
-Sometimes she will come to me but then runs off most of the time when I try to make contact.
-I cannot imaging trying to catch her twice a day especially once she learns it is so I can jam a pill down her throat.
+So, I did not trust Radiocat with Dude.
+The problem with the pills was that Dude was so aloof and ran off when she saw any person or cat.
+Sometimes she would come to me but then ran off most of the time when I tried to make contact.
+I could imagine trying to catch her twice a day especially once she learned it was so I can jam a pill down her throat.
 Also, the pills made Elvi stop eating completely and could hurt Dude more than help.
-I am picking the pills up 12/3/10, and I will try to give them to her and see what happens.
+I picked the pills up 12/3/10, and I would try to give them to her and see what happens.

 On 12/8/10, I cut up a bunch of methimazole pills in to quarters and put a quarter in to each pill pocket.
-Dude really likes the pockets, and I am trying to get her to take one twice a day.
-This dose is half what the vet suggested but those on the Yahoo feline hyperthyroidism group say that cats are often given too much methimazole to start.
-Since Dude's T4 is not that much above normal, I will try the lower dose and see how that turns out.
+Dude really liked the pockets, and I was trying to get her to take one twice a day.
+This dose was half what the vet suggested but those on the Yahoo feline hyperthyroidism group said that cats are often given too much methimazole to start.
+Since Dude's T4 was not that much above normal, I would try the lower dose and see how that turned out.

 Doodally went to the vet on 1/3/11 to recheck her T4.
 Her weight was up to 9.1 from 8.8 pounds so that was good.
-Her T4 value came back as 1.5 which is perfect!
-We are keeping her on a quarter of a pill twice a day with a re-test in a few months.
+Her T4 value came back as 1.5 which was perfect!
+We were keeping her on a quarter of a pill twice a day with a re-test in a few months.

 Dude had a recheck on 3/1/11.
 Her weight was up to 9.3 pounds I think (they told me but did not record it on her record!).
-I got some methimazole in gel form (12.5 mg methimazole per mL of gel; 0.1 mL per dose) for her ear to give her when she does not eat her pill pockets with the pills.
+I got some methimazole in gel form (12.5 mg methimazole per mL of gel; 0.1 mL per dose) for her ear to give her when she did not eat her pill pockets with the pills.
 That had happened up to that point about 10 times but less so leading up to this appointment.
-I will try the gel a few times just to know how to use it when/if it is needed.
-I also got some eye drops because her left eye has been goopy but not very much.
-The drops are 0.3% gentamicin sulfate.
+I would try the gel a few times just to know how to use it when/if it is needed.
+I also got some eye drops because her left eye had been goopy but not very much.
+The drops were 0.3% gentamicin sulfate.
 The vet did not hear her murmur but could not really properly exam Dude as she started to swipe, hiss, and lunge to bite (she had had enough torture).
-We are waiting on blood results from a feline hyperthyroidism monitoring panel (T4, BUN, creatinine, 3 liver enzymes, CBC but no glucose).
+We were waiting on blood results from a feline hyperthyroidism monitoring panel (T4, BUN, creatinine, 3 liver enzymes, CBC but no glucose).
 The results came back with a T4 of 1.8 and all other values normal.
-The vet left a message so I do not know the actual values which would really be nice to know!
-Anyway, her current methimazole dose is working.
+The vet left a message so I did not know the actual values which would really be nice to know!
+Anyway, her current methimazole dose was working.

 Polky had a recheck on 8/16/11.
 Her weight was down to 8.2 pounds from 9.1 pounds on 1/3/11.
 The vet could also hear her heart murmur and was not able to the few times before.
-These things would indicate that her hyperthyrodism is not under control which I knew.
-She only takes her pill pocket in the evening.
-In the morning, about 5% of the time, she takes a pill, about 35% of the time I get the ear meds on her ears, and the rest of the time, she gets nothing (she hides)!
+These things would indicate that her hyperthyrodism was not under control which I knew.
+She only took her pill pocket in the evening.
+In the morning, about 5% of the time, she took a pill, about 35% of the time I got the ear meds on her ears, and the rest of the time, she got nothing (she hides)!
 Her exam was otherwise normal.
-I mentioned that she seems to be having wheezing/asthma attacks more often but that treatment would be futile since she will not let me put medication in her mouth; really I cannot catch her most of the time!
-Blood work showed all was normal except platelets low at 192 10^3/uL(normal 200 to 500) and T4 was up to 4.5 ug/dL (normal 0.8 to 4.0).
-I had them actually e-mail me a scan of the report this time and will now request those so I can see the actual numbers that I am paying megabucks for!
+I mentioned that she seemed to be having wheezing/asthma attacks more often but that treatment would be futile since she would not let me put medication in her mouth; really I could not catch her most of the time!
+Blood work showed all was normal except platelets low at 192 10^3/uL(normal 200 to 500), and T4 was up to 4.5 ug/dL (normal 0.8 to 4.0).
+I had them actually e-mail me a scan of the report this time and would now request those so I could see the actual numbers that I was paying megabucks for!
 I have increased her nightly pill dose from a quarter pill to a half of a pill.
-When I can get ear meds on her in the morning, I will do that too.
+When I can get ear meds on her in the morning, I would do that too.

 The vet suggested weighing her.
 Her first weight at home was 9.0 pounds on 8/20/11.
-It is a different scale than the vet's; I do not know which one is more accurate.
+It was a different scale than the vet's; I did not know which one was more accurate.
 On 8/27/11, the scale said she was only 8.0 pounds!
-Hopefully, it is just a bad scale!
-I am using the scale for human weight and holding her to get a total weight and subtracting my weight.
-I could not catch her the next week but on 9/10/11, her weight was only 7.5 pounds!
-She is dying, and there is nothing I can do.
-My mother will not allow her to do the radioactive iodine, and Dude will not take her medication in the morning.
-She just gets a half pill at night.
-Her other blood work is normal so it does not make sense why she is going downhill so fast.
-She is still pretty active.
+Hopefully, it was just a bad scale!
+I was using the scale for human weight and holding her to get a total weight and subtracting my weight.
+I could not catch her the next week but, on 9/10/11, her weight was only 7.5 pounds!
+She was dying, and there was nothing I can do.
+My mother would not allow her to do the radioactive iodine, and Dude would not take her medication in the morning.
+She just got a half pill at night.
+Her other blood work was normal so it did not make sense why she was going downhill so fast.
+She was still pretty active.
 On 9/17/11, Dude weighed 7.5 pounds.

 I finally got a weight on 10/18/11.
-It was still 7.5 pounds so at least she is not losing more weight but she is definitely smaller.
+It was still 7.5 pounds so at least she was not losing more weight but she was definitely smaller.
 She was still 7.5 pounds on 10/30/11.

 Polky went to the vet on 11/29/11.
 Her weight was 7.4 pounds.
-Her blood results were normal except for a T4 of 5.1 ug/dL (normal is 0.8 to 4.0 ug/dL), platelets of 115 (normal is 200 to 500 10^3/uL; but they clumped so the result is not accurate), and lymphocytes of 816 (normal is 1200 to 8000).
+Her blood results were normal except for a T4 of 5.1 ug/dL (normal is 0.8 to 4.0 ug/dL), platelets of 115 (normal is 200 to 500 10^3/uL; but they clumped so the result was not accurate), and lymphocytes of 816 (normal is 1200 to 8000).
 The vet called on 12/3/11 to discuss the results.
 She suggested upping her dose from half a pill to three quarters of a pill.
-This will be more work making up the pills.
-Since I cannot get three quarters in a pill pocket without her starting to realize there is a pill in there, I think I will do her usual half pill around 6 pm and then put a pill pocket with a quarter pill in her dish overnight.
-Most nights, she is by herself in the basement and will eat a pill pocket from the dish (on nights when I missed the ~6 pm pill).
-On nights when another cat ends up in the basement, I will have to skip the extra quarter pill but that is not often, maybe once a week.
-She totally refuses to eat one in the morning.
+This would be more work making up the pills.
+Since I could not get three quarters in a pill pocket without her starting to realize there was a pill in there, I thought I would do her usual half pill around 6 pm and then put a pill pocket with a quarter pill in her dish overnight.
+Most nights, she was by herself in the basement and would eat a pill pocket from the dish (on nights when I missed the ~6 pm pill).
+On nights when another cat ends up in the basement, I would have to skip the extra quarter pill but that was not often, maybe once a week.
+She totally refused to eat one in the morning.
 I have no idea why.
-At least this way, the medication will be spread over a few hours.
+At least this way, the medication would be spread over a few hours.

 |